mhackermsft/BlazorAIChat/readme.md

 - **Streaming Responses**: Provides streaming chat results with the option to stop responses.
 - **Data Management**: Offers the ability to clear chat history and delete data stored in the user's knowledge base.
 - **Retry Handling**: Automatically pauses and retries calls to Azure OpenAI if it exceeds the API rate limit.
+- **Chat History Pruning**: Designed to help ensure that the requests to Azure OpenAI do not exceed the context window.

 ## Chat Over Documents (RAG)